-- Administrative costs of \$657,000 did not exceed the \$1,275,450 maximum amount for FY 2020-21. - No homeless prevention or rapid rehousing expenses were made in FY 2020-21. - In the second year of the new five-year compliance period, the OCHA encumbered funds for Tahiti for a total amount of \$2,400,000.
-Funds were expended by OCHA as the Housing Successor for the development of units restricted to households earning at or below 30% AMI and as such OCHA is in compliance with the 5-year expenditure requirement.
+- Administrative costs of \$405,000 did not exceed the \$1,339,500 maximum amount for the fiscal year. - No homeless prevention or rapid rehousing expenses were made. - The OCHA encumbered funds for Orchard View Gardens Senior Apartments for a total amount of \$453,600.
+Once funds are expended by OCHA as the Housing Successor, the funds will go towards the development of units restricted to households earning at or below 30% AMI and as such OCHA is in compliance with the 5-year expenditure requirement.